HB-1857

 Plain Language

-Any business entity that uses AI in any part of a consumer interaction must proactively disclose the use of AI in a clear and conspicuous manner at the beginning of the interaction.
+Any business entity that uses AI in any part of a consumer interaction with a Pennsylvania resident must disclose that fact clearly and conspicuously at the beginning of the interaction.
 The disclosure must be in plain language, delivered orally or in writing, and must be reasonably accessible to individuals with disabilities or limited English proficiency.
-This is an unconditional disclosure — it applies whenever AI is used in any consumer interaction, regardless of whether the consumer could be misled.
-The trigger is extremely broad: any communication, transaction, or service directed at a Pennsylvania resident that involves AI in any part.
+This is an unconditional disclosure — it is triggered whenever AI is used in any part of the interaction, regardless of whether the consumer would otherwise be misled.

 Statutory Text